Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/e290b29b-1125-4c87-b931-0e123189c501)

 From the data analyzed in this part, we can already draw conclusions on the best and worst profiles.<br>
-It seems that the best profile for survival would be to be a young wealthy female.<br>

-Let's see if building a machine-learning model will change our expectations.
+It seems that some attributes such as gender, age, and class have an impact on survival.<br>
+For instance, a wealthy female in the first class will have a better chance of surviving the tragedy compared to an older male in the third class.

+In order to elaborate on this hypothesis, we will build a logistic regression model.

 ### B/Models

-To optimize our model building, we will create two models with different attributes to maximize our accuracy.<br>
+We will create two models with different attributes to maximize our accuracy.<br>
 Once both models are evaluated, we will choose the most accurate one and use it to find the best and worst profiles.

 Using the logistic regression from Statsmodel